cotl1-droid/assessment/README.md

 JWT_SECRET, STRIPE_SECRET_KEY (if needed client-side).

-Testing
+Stripe Testing

-Visit Vercel deployment URL.

-Register/login.

-Verify cookie under yourapp.vercel.app domain.

-Call /api/user/me → should return user JSON.

-Enter chat → Free users can read, Pro users can send.

-Notes

-Ensure cookie-parser is enabled in Express.

-Use secure: false for cookies in local dev, secure: true in production.

-Proxy routes in Next.js forward requests to backend, ensuring same-origin cookies.

-Next Steps

-Add registration route to backend.
+Use the following Stripe test card:

+4242 4242 4242 4242
+Exp: any future date
+CVC: any 3 digits

+Known Limitations & Improvements

+Registration route not yet implemented.

-Integrate Stripe subscription management.
+Stripe subscription cancellation not fully wired to billing portal.

-Proxy Socket.IO connection through Next.js for same-origin WebSocket traffic.
+Socket.IO proxying through Next.js could be added for same-origin WebSocket traffic.

+UI is minimal; could be improved with better styling and responsiveness.

 License